-You do not have to be authenticated to make this request.
+You can make this request without authentication.

 You can also add your own certificate chain and private key by including a SamlSPKeyAndCertificate element in your OrgFederationSettings update.

 This operation requires the rights included in the predefined Organization Administrator role or an equivalent set of rights.